PreferenceKey's reduce method demystified

 's inner workings and revealed how its reduce

-method is used and what it is for, discovering even more SwiftUI effectiveness.
+method is used and what it is for, discovering even more SwiftUI efficiency.

 All we've seen today is very much undocumented: please let me know if I've missed anything!

-As always, thank you for reading and stay tuned for more SwiftUI articles!
+Thank you for reading, and stay tuned for more SwiftUI articles!